jontrulson/conquest/README.md

 Of course, over the years many things have changed.
 Today, Conquest is a true client/server game.
 The client uses freeglut, SDL 1.2 (for sound) and OpenGL.
 It uses C++11 to build, though for now it's "C software with some C++ containers and constructs".
-This will change over time.

 The curses client is no longer provided.

 ## License